-The NSW Health and Medical Research Sponsorship Program offers sponsorship support for health and medical research conferences, forums, workshops, award dinners and funding for elite speakers from overseas, for events to be held in NSW.
+The NSW Health and Medical Research Sponsorship Program offers sponsorship support of up to $20 000 per event, for health and medical research conferences, forums, workshops, award dinners and funding for elite speakers from overseas, for events to be held in NSW.
 It supports medical research institutes, peak and professional bodies, not-for-profit and non-government organisations.

 Through this program, NSW Health aims to grow and promote the research environment in NSW, build research capacity and encourage collaboration in the health and medical research sector.
 It is also an opportunity to attract international interest to NSW.

 To ensure you receive the latest news and notifications regarding this and other programs, please subscribe to our mailing list.